pchinjr/praise-cage-rest-api-workshop/README.md

 }
 ```

-### Serving Static Files Before Building the API
+## Serving Static Files Before Building the API

 Before setting up a new API layer, we will serve static files from the local file system.
-This allows us to load `index.html` and any other static assets without relying on `npx live-server`.
+This allows us to load `index.html` and any other static assets without using `npx live-server`.
+Instead, we'll make a new server using Node's HTTP module.

-#### Setting Up Static File Serving
+### Setting Up Static File Serving
 Create a new file called `server.js` and add the following code:

 ```js